LimePoint/opschain/docs/reference/concepts/concepts.md

 If the change/step succeeds it transitions to the `success` state.
 If the change/step fails it transitions to the `error` state.

 If a change is cancelled by a user all finalised steps (i.e. in the `success` or `error` state) remain in their existing state, and all `pending`, `queued`, or `running` steps are transitioned to the `cancelled` state.
 There is no rollback of any kind, steps that have not yet started will not start, and steps that are in progress are stopped immediately.

+#### Behaviour when a child step fails

+Configuring a step's children to run sequentially or in parallel not only impacts how they are executed but also effects how OpsChain processes them if any fail.
+If a child step fails:

+- _Sequential:_ OpsChain terminates the change at the completion of the failed child step and any remaining steps will not run
+- _Parallel:_ OpsChain allows all siblings of the failed child step to complete and then terminates the change

+Note: The change status will transition to `error` when OpsChain terminates the change.

 #### Retrying changes